What you need to know about the light at the end of the tunnel.

 Every.
 Single.
 One.
 If you don’t want to have to scroll through their whole list, check below to see if the answer is here.
 If it isn’t, dive in to CHOP’s list and you’ll find it eventually.

 (UW Alliance for Pandemic Preparedness, 05.17.2021)

-Even if you’re unlucky enough to become one of the very few people who get infected with COVID-19 despite being fully vaccinated, think positive.
-You’re more likely to have a mild case – or even to have no symptoms – and you’re much less likely to transmit the virus
+Even if you’re unlucky enough to become one of the very small percentage of people who get infected with COVID-19 despite being fully vaccinated, think positive.
+You’re much more likely to have a mild case – or even to have no symptoms.

 FAQ: What You Need To Know

 The kids can get vaccinated!
 Well, those age 12 and up, anyway.

 Can schools require COVID-19 vaccines for students?